richardlford/build-path-prefix-map-spec/spec-main.rst

 We do not define "derived from" more specifically, since this may be different for different consumers (languages, buildsystems, etc), and a more specific definition might conflict with their idea of what that means.

-Consumers SHOULD implement one of the following algorithms:
+Generally, consumers SHOULD implement one of the following algorithms:

 1. For each (source, target) prefix pair in the list-of-pairs, going from right to left: if the subject path starts with the source prefix, then replace